facebookexperimental/Recoil/docs/docs/guides/atom-effects.md

 ## Local Storage Persistence

-Atom effects can be used to persist atom state with [browser local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-Since `localStorage` is synchronous, we can retrieve the items without `async` `await` or `Promise`.
+Atom effects can be used to persist atom state with [browser local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage). `localStorage` is synchronous, so we can retrieve the data directly without `async` `await` or a `Promise`.

 Note that the following examples are simplified for illustrative purposes and do not cover all cases.